minetest/minetest/doc/lua_api.md

       started at least `time` seconds after the last time a server-step started, measured with globalstep dtime.
     * In particular this can result in relatively large delays if `time` is close to the server-step dtime.
-For example, with a target server-step of 0.09 s (the engine uses the target as a lower bound for the actual server-step dtime), `minetest.after(0.09, ...)` usually waits two steps, resulting in a delay of about 0.18 s.
+For example, with a target server-step of 0.09 s, `minetest.after(0.09, ...)` usually waits two steps, resulting in a delay of about 0.18 s.
     * If `time` is `0`, the job is executed in the next step.

 * `job:cancel()`